A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia

 \subsection{Medical Background}

-\textbf{Hematopoiesis} is the intricate process through which the body produces blood cells by differentiation of hematopoietic stem cells (HSCs) into various lineages, encompassing red blood cells (erythrocytes), white blood cells (leukocytes), and platelets (thrombocytes).
-In adults, this primarily takes place in the bone marrow, which plays a major role in the regulation of HSCs lineage commitment (Pinho and Frenette \cite{pf}).
-Before committing to a specific lineage (such as erythroid, megakaryocytic, lymphoid), HSCs undergo differentiation through a series of progenitor cell stages, gradually losing their potential to develop into multiple lineages.
-These stem and progenitor cells can be biologically identified either by specific cell surface markers using flow cytometry or by functional tests assessing key stem cell characteristics like self-renewal capacity, clonogenicity, and the ability to differentiate into a particular lineage (Savino \textit{et al.} \cite{ssd}).
-Sustaining the continuous regeneration of the hematopoietic system needs the precise generation of specific cell types at the correct time and location.
-To achieve this, HSCs must consistently make accurate fate decisions, balancing factors such as quiescence versus proliferation, self-renewal versus differentiation, and choices related to survival or programmed cell death.
-Any disruptions to these normal cell fate decisions contribute to hematological disorders.
-The regulation of these physiological and pathological processes involves specific molecular pathways (Jagannathan-Bogdan and Zon \cite{jbz}).
-However, the detailed description of these pathways goes beyond the scope of this paper.
+\textbf{Hematopoiesis} is the complex process through which the body produces blood cells by differentiation of hematopoietic stem cells (HSCs) into various lineages, including red blood cells (erythrocytes), white blood cells (leukocytes) and platelets (thrombocytes).
+This is an active, lifetime process primarily occurring in the bone marrow, which plays a crucial role in regulating HSC lineage commitment (Pinho and Frenette \cite{pf}).
+Before HSCs commit to a specific lineage (such as erythroid, megakaryocytic or lymphoid), they undergo differentiation through a series of progenitor cell stages, gradually losing their potential to develop into multiple lineages.
+These stem and progenitor cells can be identified biologically either by specific cell surface markers using flow cytometry or by functional assays assessing key stem cell characteristics, such as self-renewal capacity, clonogenicity and the ability to differentiate into a particular lineage (Savino \textit{et al.} \cite{ssd}).
+The continuous regeneration of the hematopoietic system requires the precise generation of specific cell types at the right time and location.
+The process of clonal hematopoietic cell production, known as steady-state hematopoiesis, occurs in the bone marrow of healthy adults, where mature cells fully develop from blast cells.
+All stages of this transformation (from the colony-forming unit (CFU) to the differentiated state) take place within the hematopoietic niche, a specialized microenvironment composed of a central macrophage surrounded by developing differentiating cells.
+To maintain normal hematopoiesis, HSCs must consistently make accurate fate decisions, balancing factors such as quiescence versus proliferation, self-renewal versus differentiation and choices related to survival versus programmed cell death (apoptosis).
+A complex network of physiological communication pathways regulates the generation, distribution and turnover of differentiated blood cells in healthy individuals, ensuring the maintenance of normal clonal hematopoiesis throughout lifetime.
+Disruptions in these healthy cell fate decisions can lead to hematological disorders, with specific molecular pathways governing both physiological and pathological processes (Jagannathan-Bogdan and Zon \cite{jbz}).